factualFossa/factualfossa.github.io/about.markdown

 ### Welcome to my website

 I'm Igor, and I maintain this platform as a space to share my writings, photography, and useful information that I come across.
+I recommend you start with the [Now page](/now.md), which is a good introduction to what I'm up to at the moment.

 ### Contact